 - Winds: Against the wind, a step gets shorter and with the wind, it lengthens.
-Surfaces like sand, gravel, mud and all similar surfaces contribute to shorten the steps.
+Surfaces like sand, gravel, mud, and all similar surfaces contribute to shortening the steps.

 - Clothing: Heavy clothing shortens steps, different types of footwear can affect traction and, consequently, the length of steps.

 - Endurance and resistance: And what can we say about fatigue, which leads us to small steps!